 A management information system helps businesses identify problems, pressure points and bottlenecks.
 Essentially, MIS is a combined solution of systems, hardware, processes, storage and generate reports for efficient management of an organisation.

-What is MIS Report & How It Works?
+What is MIS Report?

 MIS report provides a summarised and bulletin view of different verticals that are required to be monitored for the proper functioning of your business.
 The primary use of MIS reports is to take set parameters and compare it to the performance of business operations.